-- Create a new Customer at Stripes end if not already existing
+- Create a new Customer at Stripe's end if not already exist.

-- Then we can check the subscription status from that webhook object and allow access to our product as we did during handling checkout session webhook event.
+- Then check the subscription status from that webhook object and allow access to our product as we did during handling the checkout session webhook event.

 Upgrading and Downgrading Subscriptions

 Let's take an example where Oliver uses monthly billed plans, where he uses a $10 plan for half a month and then decides to switch to a $20 plan.